 Users of IEEE Standards documents should evaluate the standards for considerations of data privacy and data ownership in the context of assessing and using the standards in compliance with applicable laws and regulations.

 IEEE draft and approved standards are copyrighted by IEEE under US and international copyright laws.
 They are made available by IEEE and are adopted for a wide variety of both public and private uses.
 These include both use, by reference, in laws and regulations, and use in private self-regulation, standardization, and the promotion of engineering practices and methods.
-By making these documents available for use and adoption by public authorities and private users, IEEE does not waive any rights in copyright to the documents.
+By making these documents available for use and adoption by public authorities and private users, neither IEEE nor its licensors waive any rights in copyright to the documents.

 Updating of IEEE Standards documents

 Users of IEEE Standards documents should be aware that these documents may be superseded at any time by the issuance of new editions or may be amended from time to time through the issuance of amendments, corrigenda, or errata.
 An official IEEE document at any point in time consists of the current edition of the document together with any amendments, corrigenda, or errata then in effect.

 Every IEEE standard is subjected to review at least every 10 years.
 When a document is more than 10 years old and has not undergone a revision process, it is reasonable to conclude that its contents, although still of some value, do not wholly reflect the present state of the art.
 Users are cautioned to check to determine that they have the latest edition of any IEEE standard.

 In order to determine whether a given document is the current edition and whether it has been amended through the issuance of amendments, corrigenda, or errata, visit the IEEE Xplore Website or contact IEEE.
 For more information about the IEEE SA or IEEE’s standards development process, visit the IEEE SA Website.